 Tomorrow, we head back to the orthodontist for the return of the bottom quad and a cut back on our extreme cheese binge, but until then, I’m going for it.

-And the recipe couldn’t be any simpler.
+And this chicken enchilada recipe couldn’t be any simpler.
 Really.
 The hardest part of the entire recipe is taken care of for you with the slow cooker, or crock pot as my Grandmother called it.
-I just tossed my chicken thighs into my slow cooker with a can of enchilada sauce and set the timer.
+I just tossed my chicken thighs into my slow cooker with my homemade enchilada sauce and set the timer.
 That doesn’t sound too bad at all, does it?

 These chicken enchiladas are absolutely the best I’ve ever tasted, too.
 I would say its because the chicken cooked in that delicious enchilada sauce all day, but really, I think it’s the layering of flavors and textures that hits this right out of the park.

 If you are looking for a simple, delicious recipe for chicken enchiladas then you’ve just got to try this one!
 I promise, it’ll knock your socks off!

 Here’s my Chicken Enchilada Recipe.
 I think you are going to LOVE them!